CORONAVIRUS IMPACT UPDATES

 We wouldn’t be able to run SWS Fund without the generous contributions from donors like you.
 Your support has the power to immediately make a difference in someone’s life.

-The 2020 CARES act increased the deductibility of charitable donations.
-Under the standard deduction, you can deduct an additional $300 for donations to charity and $600 for married couples.
+The CARES Act increased the deductibility of charitable donations.
+Under the standard deduction, individuals can deduct an additional $300 for cash donations to charity and $600 for married couples.
 If you itemize deductions, the 60% of Adjusted Gross Income limitation is raised to 100% AGI for charitable donations.
 For complete information, contact your tax advisor.

 The Tax ID number for SWS Fund is 82-1252726.